Prime Volleyball League: Background

 On 14 February 2022, VFI announced the launch of Indian Volleyball League, making it the only recognised league by VFI in India.

 Volleyball World has signed multiple-year contract with Prime Volleyball League.
 Prime Volleyball League will broadcast globally through its platform.

-In October, the league announced an eighth team called the Mumbai Meteors that will be based in Mumbai to play next season.
+In October 2022, the league announced an eighth team called the Mumbai Meteors that is based in Mumbai which played from the 2023 Prime Volleyball League season.
 They were bought by the PhonePe owners.

+In December 2023, the league announced a ninth team called the Delhi Toofans that is based in Delhi which played from the 2024 Prime Volleyball League season.
+They were bought by the Sanghi Group.

+In 2024, the league announced a tenth team called Goa Guardians that is based in Panaji, Goa which played from the 2025 Prime Volleyball League season.
+They were bought by the Chekuri Sports Ventures.

 Teams

-Current teams

-The Prime Volleyball League encompassed eight franchises, representing cities across India.
-The new team for the 2023 season is the Mumbai Meteors bought by PhonePe.
+The Prime Volleyball League encompassed ten franchises, representing cities across India.